hashicorp/terraform/website/docs/cli/commands/validate.html.md

 interpretation only and subject to change in future versions of Terraform due either to improvements to the error reporting or changes in implementation details of the language parser/evaluator.

+### Expression Value

+An expression value object gives additional information about a value which is part of the expression which triggered the diagnostic.
+This is especially useful when using `for_each` or similar constructs, in order to identify exactly which values are responsible for an error.
+The object has two properties:

+* `traversal` (string): An HCL traversal string, such as `var.instance_count`.

+* `statement` (string): A short English-language fragment describing the value of the expression when the diagnostic was triggered.
+The contents of this string are intended to be human-readable and are subject to change in future versions of Terraform.